ThibautBremand/DataEng_Autocomplete_Algorithm/README.md

-# Autocomplete program in Java
+# Autocomplete program in Java (Python script added since then)

 ## 1/ Introduction
 This program written in Java will display autocompleted results based on a user query input string.